ajkriegz/School_District_Analysis/README.md

       The overall average for 9th grade reading scores changes from 82.51 to 82.43 when Thomas High School's reported average is omitted.

-   - Scores by school spending
-      Below are the latest summary and previous summary, respectively, based on school spending per student.
+   - Below are the latest summary and previous summary, respectively, based on school spending per student.

     ![alt text](https://github.com/ajkriegz/School_District_Analysis/blob/main/Resources/spending_summary_new.png "New Spending Summary")